So, You Want a Malamute?

 Pros and Cons, In Reverse

 The hard part about a pro and con list is that if the malamute is genuinely the right dog for you, the cons are not cons at all.
 They are simply what it means to have a malamute.
-And if you love and understand the breed, you will find ways to make peace with their idiosyncrasies, problem-solve ways to mitigate them, and ultimately celebrate the craziness of living with this breed.
+And if you love and understand the breed, you will find ways to make peace with their idiosyncrasies, problem-solve ways to mitigate potential problems, and ultimately celebrate the craziness of living with this working breed.

 For example, some may identify 'stubbornness' or 'difficult to train' as cons.
 It's true that malamutes can appear to have selective hearing, a short attention span, and a 'you do it' attitude when you ask them to perform a task.
 But that's not really what it is.
 Malamutes are smart.
 Like... super smart.
 They need variety and mental stimulation, patience and consistency.
 You cannot ask them to sit 50 times; they will get bored and move onto something else.
-This intellect is not a con for the person who finds partnership with an intelligent animal invigorating.
-I love that my dogs keep me on my toes, and force me to constantly reevaluate how best to work with them.
+This intellect is not a con for the person who finds partnership with such an animal invigorating.
+I love that my dogs keep me on my toes and force me to constantly reevaluate how best to work with them.

 Cons: